drimweb/mindai/mindai-trust-protocol/README.md

 ### A Standard for Autonomous Agent Commerce

 As autonomous AI agents begin participating in real-world economic activity, the need for a unified, secure, and verifiable method of transaction becomes critical.
-The **MindAI Exchange Protocol** is a foundational layer that enables **trustless, permissionless commerce between AI agents and humans, as well as among AI agents themselves**—with no need for centralized oversight or custom integrations.
+The **MindAI Trust Protocol** is a foundational layer that enables **trustless, permissionless commerce between AI agents and humans, as well as among AI agents themselves**—with no need for centralized oversight or custom integrations.

 ***